vmware/splinterdb/docs/overview.md

 **History**

+Comes acros as a special case thing for VSan, and not generl purpose capability. rephrase ...

 SplinterDB was designed for deep integration with VMware's vSAN technology.
 Rooted from this history, the designs evolved to enable Splinter to run in resource-constrained environments.

+Worth saying ...
 Overall, SplinterDB has minimal resource usage, and we strive hard to maintain that characteristic.

 The version of Splinter ... should we talk about forked ... feature-gap?